RitankarDuttaBanik/KRISHISEVAK/README.md

 An CNN based crop diesease prediction system with the integration of Multilinugual model .
-This is a collaborative project done and acheived selection in  Smart India Hackathon (internal) and UST SIGHT2.0 Round 2.
+This is a collaborative project done and acheived selection in  Smart India Hackathon (internal)2024 and UST SIGHT2.0 Round 2 2025.